 Because the system is useful after a modest investment in level 1.
 Then level 2 is added and the system becomes more useful.
-While the system is being used at levels 1 and 2, level 3 is developed and the machine translation system becomes a useful component of the multilevel system when only a small fraction of the source sentences receive a good machine translation.
+While the system is being used at levels 1 and 2, level 3 is developed and the machine translation system can become a useful component of the multi-level system when only a small fraction of the source sentences receive a good machine translation.
 Thus, there is a measurable result obtained from each increment of investment.